 A ‘super’ is text superimposed onto an ad to provide additional information or clarification for legal or regulatory purposes.
 Back in the day the small print in an ad was the visual equivalent of that SUPER fast bit of voiceover at the end of a radio ad.
 You know it’s there, but no one actually expects you to digest it.

-Recently, ASA research led to a change in the law which came into effect in March.
+Recently, ASA research led to a change in the law in 2025.
 Supers now need to be easier to read so viewers know the wool isn’t being pulled over their eyes.
 The required text height is now bigger, strokes are advised and certain thin fonts will not be deemed legible.
 They also need to adhere to a minimum ‘text hold time’ which is calculated per word.
-Be mindful: the more clarification needed, the greater risk of having your lovely shots filled with text.
+Be mindful: the more clarification needed, the greater risk of having your lovely shots covered with text.
 Consider this when filming against very light or busy backgrounds.

 Step 3: Allocate plenty of time for broadcast clearance